Pupil Premium funding

 All schools are required to report on the amount of funding received and how this is being used each year.
 Once our information is available, the impact of the funding is reported to all via the school website.

-Our Pupil Premium lead for 2020-2021 is Karren Hardy and our Pupil Premium Governor is James Cross.
+Our Pupil Premium lead is Karren Hardy and our Pupil Premium Governor is James Cross.